 The importance of teachers’ attitudes towards culturally diverse learners

-So what is culturally responsive teaching?
+What is culturally responsive teaching?

-All students have cultural ‘funds of knowledge’ or bodies of knowledge and skills for individual functioning and well-being that they can utilise in formal classroom learning.
+All students have cultural ‘funds of knowledge’, that is, bodies of knowledge and skills for individual functioning and wellbeing which they can utilise in formal classroom learning.
 Culturally responsive teaching recognises and deeply values the richness of the cultural knowledge and skills that students bring to the classroom as a resource for developing multiple perspectives and ways of knowing.
-Teachers communicate, validate and collaborate with students to build new learning from students’ specific knowledge and experience.
-Culturally responsive pedagogies focus on positive interpersonal relationships and effective, socially constructed and dynamic forms of instruction and assessment.
-Actually, the principles of culturally responsive pedagogy are entirely compatible with the principles of effective teaching.
+This means making what students know, and how they know it, the foundation of learning and teaching interactions and curriculum by drawing on students’ cultural knowledge, life experiences, frames of reference, and communication styles and language .

-Some researchers are beginning to use the term ‘culturally sustaining pedagogies’, reflecting an aim to foster and sustain linguistic and cultural diversity in schools rather than merely respond to it.
-These researchers are cautious of approaches that use students’ existing cultural knowledge to teach the mainstream canon of acceptable knowledge and ways of being in ways that work to overwrite existing cultural beliefs and knowledge.
+Some researchers are beginning to use the term ‘culturally sustaining pedagogies’, reflecting an aim to foster and sustain linguistic and cultural diversity in schools, rather than merely respond to it.
+These researchers are cautious of approaches that use students’ existing cultural knowledge to teach the majority culture’s canon of acceptable knowledge and ways of being, in ways that work to overwrite existing cultural beliefs and knowledge.
 They suggest that teachers support students in sustaining their emerging cultural and linguistic competence while simultaneously offering access to competencies valued and practised in the dominant culture.
 Teacher reflection on the changing interplay of curriculum, content, and culture for each class or lesson is very important for culturally responsive teaching.

 Reflect on your cultural knowledge and teaching assumptions related to culture